syncfusion-content/wpf-docs/wpf/Diagram/Stencil/Interactions.md

 ## Symbol dragging outside diagram bounds

 By default, the cursor appears as a block cursor when dragging the symbol (from stencil) outside the diagram bounds.
 The SfDiagram provides supports to drag the elements within the given limitations.
-For details, please refer to the [DragLimit](https://help.syncfusion.com/wpf/diagram/scroll-settings/draglimit) to restrict the symbol dragging outside limited area.
+For details, please refer to this [DragLimit](https://help.syncfusion.com/wpf/diagram/scroll-settings/draglimit) to restrict the symbol dragging outside the limited area.

 ![Block cursor](Stencil_images/BlockCursor.gif)

-## Preserving the node template when drag and drop
+## Preserving the node template when dragging and dropping

-Diagram control allows to using the serialization and deserialization approach for drag and drop the element from a stencil and it did not serialize the framework properties like the [Content](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.NodeViewModel.html#Syncfusion_UI_Xaml_Diagram_NodeViewModel_Content) and [ContentTemplate](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.NodeViewModel.html#Syncfusion_UI_Xaml_Diagram_NodeViewModel_ContentTemplate) properties.
+The Diagram control allows you to drag and drop elements from a stencil using the serialization and deserialization approach, but it does not serialize the framework properties like the [Content](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.NodeViewModel.html#Syncfusion_UI_Xaml_Diagram_NodeViewModel_Content) and [ContentTemplate](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.NodeViewModel.html#Syncfusion_UI_Xaml_Diagram_NodeViewModel_ContentTemplate) properties.
 So, you need to retain templates as a resource and reassign them once it loaded back in the diagram.
 This can be achieved by using the `ItemAddedEvent` to restore the `Content` and `ContentTemplate` property values.

 {% tabs %}
 {% highlight C# %}